vieee/Business_Tracker/README.md

 ## Site

-### Landing Page
+### Registration Page
-Currently it is working on all Retailer Stocks, Wholesailer Stocks will be added soon.
+Currently it is working on all Retailer and Wholesailers.

 ![](https://iharsh234.github.io/WebApp/images/demo/web_app_face.JPG)